404NoMore404/PowerShellScripts/Packaging/README.md

 This script is uploaded to Intune as a custom detection rule.
 Intune runs it silently on the device and decides whether the app is installed based on the exit code and whether anything was written to the console.
 Exit code 0 plus console output means installed.
 Anything else means not installed.

+Intunator generates this script for you automatically.
+Use the template when you need to hand-edit the result or write a detection script for a package that was not built through Intunator.

 **Four detection methods are available:**

 **DisplayName (recommended)** — searches all Uninstall hives for an app whose DisplayName matches a wildcard you define.
-This is the most reliable method because it works regardless of the specific GUID the installer used, whether the app is 32-bit or 64-bit, whether it was installed per-machine or per-user, and whether you are superseding it with a newer version.
-It is the right default for any package that participates in a supersedence chain.
-Watch-Install prints the exact DisplayName with a ready-to-paste filter suggestion so you do not have to guess.
+This works regardless of the specific GUID the installer used, whether the app is 32-bit or 64-bit, whether it was installed per-machine or per-user, and whether you are superseding it with a newer version.

 **RegistryGUID** — targets a specific product GUID or registry key name directly.
-Product GUIDs change with every new version, so detection will fail after an upgrade and Intune will attempt to reinstall on top of the existing app.
+Product GUIDs change with every new version, so detection will fail after an upgrade.
 Only use this if you need exact version pinning with no plans to supersede.

 **File** — checks whether a specific file exists at a known path.
-Useful for apps that do not create a standard registry entry, such as portable tools or certain system utilities.
+Useful for apps that do not create a standard registry entry.

 **Service** — checks whether a Windows service with a specific name is registered.
-Useful for server-side or background service applications.

-Only one method is active at a time.
-The other three are commented out in the configuration block.

 **A note on version enforcement:**

 The detection script's job is to answer "is this app present?" not "is this exact build present?".
-Intune enforces version through the package and supersedence rules, not through detection.
 For that reason, `$ExpectedVersion` defaults to `$null` and you should leave it that way for any package in a supersedence chain.

-If you need a minimum baseline — for example, version 20 or newer counts as installed but version 10 does not — use `$MinimumVersion` instead.
-This lets newer versions pass detection while still marking outdated installs as non-compliant.
+If you need a minimum baseline, use `$MinimumVersion` instead.

 **Configuration block variables:**